Royals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has seven doubles, six home runs, 21 walks and 15 RBI (41 total hits).
-He's also swiped four bases.
+- Xander Bogaerts has seven doubles, six home runs, 22 walks and 15 RBI (42 total hits).
+He has stolen four bases.

-- Bogaerts brings a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .235 with two doubles and two walks.
+- Bogaerts has picked up at least one hit in five games in a row.
+During his last five outings he is batting .294 with two doubles and three walks.

 Bogaerts Recent Games